pymivn/ctf/2022-DefCamp-CTF/algorithm.md

 it output `r = '242712673639869973827786401934639193473972235217215301'`, find the flag used.

+## Got the flag

 The code file used Python2 - which is deprecated since 2020, thus in solution, we use Python3 instead.
 The main different is: instead of `/` we would use `//`, and instead of `print message`, we would use `print(message)`.

-The algorithm create a string `r` by iterate through the integer `iflag` by each 2 characters, and transform that 2 character to some other characters using `polinom` function.
+The algorithm creates a string `r` by iterating through the integer `iflag` by each 2 characters, and transforms that 2 characters to some other characters using `polinom` function.

-The `polinom` function takes 2 input n=int(d), m=3, and do some calculation we dont' need go into details.
+The `polinom` function takes 2 inputs `n=int(d), m=3`, and do some calculations we dont' need go into details.

-Given that m is hardcoded = 3, and n is number with 1 to 2 digits, we can create all possible transform here.
+Given that m is hardcoded = 3, and n is number with 1 to 2 digits, we can create all possible transformshere.
 From 00, 01.. to 99.
 Notice that `01` would be convert to `1` before called by `polinom`

 ```py
 m = {}